How it all started…

 - We can leverage the Summer Office to improve team dynamics & happiness

-Let’s have an in-depth look at how to set out to validate those assumptions.
+Here’s an in-depth look at how we set out to validate those assumptions.

-We can design a frictionless experience for everyone, both at the Summer Office and at home.
+We can design a frictionless experience for everyone, both at the Summer Office and at our headquarters.

-There were a lot of practical questions in the team: “Will I be able to work”, “Can I invite my boyfriend/girlfriend”, “How will we organize dinner”, etc. A natural reflex would be to spend hours planning, drafting guidelines and creating elaborate spreadsheets.
-Fortunately, we didn’t have the time or felt like micro-managing the whole experience.
+There were a lot of practical questions in the team: “Will I be able to work?”, “Can I invite my boyfriend/girlfriend?”, “How will we organize dinner?”.
+A natural reflex would be to spend hours planning, drafting guidelines and creating elaborate spreadsheets.
+Fortunately, we didn’t have the time or feel like micro-managing the whole experience.
 We took into account the strong tendency of the team to challenge everything and decided to take a different approach.
-Relying on our second key value ‘Help Others’ we assumed that people would figure it out and we limited our preparation to an FAQ list that conveyed our thinking on all questions asked but left it up to the team to come up with solutions.
+Relying on our second key value ‘Help Others’, we assumed that people would figure it out and we limited our preparation to an FAQ list that conveyed our thinking on all questions asked but left it up to the team to come up with solutions.
 So instead of making a cooking schedule for two weeks, we added one line to our FAQ:

 Who will cook? – We don’t know, but we hope we’ll have a nice dinner each night.
 There will be a poster in the kitchen, feel free to add your name to it if you want to cook & go to the shop.